before & after the experience

 Discussion in the team and online research of about half an hour.

-* Result: Write your team’s outcome (source links included) in a post on «The horse».
+* Result: Communicate your team’s outcome (source links included) in a written post on «The horse».

 Step 3 – Experience !